WavyWalk/subscription-state/README.md

 to keep your state immutable and etc.

 The important thing that with traditional approach, youll spend a lot of time of forcing "functional'ness", e.g. to keep things immutable.
-That on it's own introduces quite a complexity and in turn will always be "unpure"because of the single - JS is not a functional language!
+That on it's own introduces quite a complexity and in turn will always be "unpure" because of the single fact - JS is not a functional language!
 It just does not support immutability as a language level feature (unlike the real functional languages).

 So instead of solving business problem you have to rape javascript and prove him that he's functional with all the `{...state}` and friends in your hundredlinelong reducers.